WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. It should now automatically be enabled
 5. Continue onto [Part 2](#part-22-installing-portal) to install Portal

-### Part [2/2] Installing the WSF Portal App
+### Part [2/2] Installing the Portal App
-1. Go down to [Downloads](#downloads) and click on the link, then WSF Portal and then select any of the links, keep in mind if none of them install you need to follow this [guide](#revoked)
+1. Go down to [Downloads](#downloads) and click on the link, then Portal and then select any of the links, keep in mind if none of them install you need to follow this [guide](#revoked)
 3. Click on install once the popup comes up
-4. Open settings and go to General > VPN & Device Management > (should show the WSF Portal app under the certificate you picked back in Step 1)
+4. Open settings and go to General > VPN & Device Management > (should show the Portal app under the certificate you picked back in Step 1)
 5. Click on Trust at the top then click on allow, after this your device might need to be restarted
 6. If your device was restarted, swipe up and click on install profile
 7. WSF Portal should now be on your home screen, fully functional
 8. Now read the guides in the app themselves to install your chosen sideloader!

-## Troubleshooting
+## Troublshooting

 - Unverified?

-- Crashing apps?
+- Crashing Apps?
-- Unable to Install?

 - App is not available?

 - Integrity could not be verified?

 You need to follow this [guide](#revoked) or alternatively you can try other download links!

 ---

 ## Downloads
-###

 Download Link is in the #links channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)

----
 ## FAQ
 ---